 When the roller tracks are longer, extending down to your glutes, piriformis, and hamstrings, the chair is called an L-track chair.

-Now, in addition to going up and down your back, the rollers can also go side-to-side, meaning they can move in two dimensions (up/down and side to side).
-This is true of all of the chairs we’ll be talking about today, and it’s important because it allows massage chairs to do things like massage across your shoulders, lower back, and other areas that accumulate stress.
+In addition to going up and down your back, the rollers can also go side-to-side, meaning they can move in two dimensions (up/down and side to side).
+These customized massage chair styles are what makes a massage feel more like masseuse.

-A 2D chair can provide a wonderful massage experience, one which will leave you feeling relaxed, refreshed, and energized.
-The side-to-side motions, combined with the up and down motions, create wonderful, memorable massage experiences.
+A 2D chairs provide a solid massage.
+One which will leave you feeling relaxed, refreshed, and energized.
+The side-to-side motions, combined with the up and down motions help ease stress.

 Depending on the model of chair, the depth may range from 2.2 inches on the shallow end to 4.7 inches.
 These chairs also have better, more accurate body scanning technology.